stechdrive/Insta360Convert-GUI/README.md

 *   **Flexible Output:** Export as MP4 (H.265/HEVC) video clips or PNG/JPEG image sequences.
 *   **CUDA Acceleration:** Supports NVIDIA CUDA for hardware-accelerated decoding and encoding (with compatibility testing for high-resolution inputs).
 *   **Batch Processing:** Process all defined viewpoints in parallel.
+*   **Multilingual UI:** User interface available in English and Japanese, with on-the-fly language switching.
 *   **Version & Update Check:** Displays the current application version and allows checking for newer versions directly from GitHub.
 *   **Cross-Platform:** Built with Python and Tkinter, designed to work on Windows, macOS, and Linux (with dependencies met).
 *   **Detailed Logging:** Application and FFmpeg logs are available in separate tabs for easy troubleshooting.